i-adopt/supplementary/step-by-step/ReadMe.md

 13. **Create the Variable Concept**

-    Mint a IRI for the Variable and attach the previously identified components according to the I-ADOPT ontology  (iop:hasProperty, iop:hasObjectOfInterest, iop:hasMatrix, iop:hasContextObject, iop:hasConstraint).
+    Mint a IRI for the Variable and attach the previously identified components according to the I-ADOPT ontology  (`iop:hasProperty`, `iop:hasObjectOfInterest`, `iop:hasMatrix`, `iop:hasContextObject`, `iop:hasConstraint`).

 14. **Add further Associations** (optional)